 Document Everything – And Do It All the Time

 Document early and document often.
-When you acquire a new property or make significant renovations (like installing a new roof), take detailed photos and videos of its condition and store them in multiple safe places (such as uploading them to a cloud account as well as a hard drive or USB storage).
+When you acquire a new property or make significant renovations (like installing a new roof or how long your roof will last), take detailed photos and videos of its condition and store them in multiple safe places (such as uploading them to a cloud account as well as a hard drive or USB storage).

 This will make any insurance claims process go faster and your public adjuster will thank you – and just in case you’re required to attend an examination under oath, your public adjuster and you will be well prepared.